yayoamigo/Nasa-exploration/README.md

 ## Getting Started

 To get started, clone the repository to your local machine and run `npm install` to install the necessary dependencies.
-Once the dependencies have been installed, you can start the development server by running `npm run start`.
+Once the dependencies have been installed, you can start the development server by running `npm run watch`.

 ## Features